 Form tutors are the first point of contact for students and parents/carers and will assist with the behavioural issues of their tutees.

-In support of our Behaviour Policy, Saint Martin's Catholic Academy has a Pastoral Support Officer (PSO) with specific responsibilities.
-The PSO helps students overcome barriers to their educational success, these can range from home life issues, emotional turmoil and social problems.

-Duties of the PSO include providing pastoral support for all students, meeting all new students to the school and assisting with the behaviour under the guidance of the relevant SLT member.
-The role also includes supporting, mentoring and counselling students who have, for example, been excluded from mainstream classes or they are underachieving in their academic levels.
-The PSO supervises the internal exclusions and will be provided with work by the subject teachers.
+In support of our Behaviour Policy, Saint Martin's Catholic Academy has a large Pastoral team including, tutors, Assistant Heads of Year, Head of Year and Pastoral support staff.
+This team provide pastoral support for all students, meeting all students new to the school and assisting with behaviour under the guidance of the relevant SLT member.
+The role also includes supporting, mentoring and counselling students who have, for example, been excluded from mainstream classes or who are underachieving in their academic levels.
 In some cases, a need for ongoing support and counselling may be identified.

-The PSO will advise those staff who need to know when behaviour difficulties are due to family/external circumstances e.g. bereavement, illness, imprisonment; within any legal restrictions or data protection regulations.
+The pastoral team will advise those staff who need to know when behaviour difficulties are due to family/external circumstances e.g. bereavement, illness, imprisonment; within any legal restrictions or data protection regulations.